wongzit/wongzit.github.io/_posts/epr-prediction-with-orca-program/2021-05-27-epr-prediction-with-orca-program.md

 <u>Nuclei = ...</u>: This flag defines the atoms for the hyperfine coupling calculations. all H calculates the HFC on all hydrogens, or use all N, all C and so on for different atoms.
 You can also use Nuclei = 1,5,8 to give one list per atom type (in this example, atom 1,5,8 must be same element) with the atom numbering starting from 1.
 The {flags} in Nuclei lines requests calculation option for HFC:

 ```
  aiso: calculate the isotropic part of the HFC
-adip: calculated the dipolar part of the HFC
+ adip: calculate the dipolar part of the HFC
  aorb: 2nd order contribution to the HFC from SOC
+fgrad: calculate the electric field gradient
+  rho: calculate the electron density at the nucleus
 ```

 After the calculation is completed, the g tensor and HFC could be read from output file: